suatatan/suatatan.github.io/_posts/2012-07-09-using-decorators-in-google-app-engine.md

 ---
+categories:
+- genel
+date: 2012-07-09
 layout: post
-title: "Using Decorators in Google App Engine"
-date: 2012-07-09
-categories:
-  - "genel"
 tags:
+- english
+- google-app-engine
+- longread
-  - "google-app-engine"
+- technology
+title: Using Decorators in Google App Engine
 ---

 If you can use **python decorator** in your app engine project, there is tiny and smart example below which you can use it: